limosa-io/idaas.nl/README.md

 Run the commands listed below and access your tenant via http://login.notidaas.nl

 _Note:_ `notidaas.nl` is a special domain.
 This domain and all subdomains point to localhost.
+You'll need to create a local (trusted) certificate.
+Below you'll find how.

 ~~~
 docker-compose up